MarcoRalli/SafeCarSystem/README.md

 *------------------------------------------------*

 Then there is a simple script that load the model and by using some images, made with the web cam or raspberry cam, is able to understand the driver behavior.
-To lunch the code "main.py" must be compiled.